needle-mirror/com.unity.entities/Documentation~/ecs_chunk_component.md

 Although chunk components can have values unique to an individual chunk, they are still part of the archetype of the entities in the chunk.
 Therefore, if you remove a chunk component from an entity, ECS moves that entity to a different chunk (possibly a new one).
 Likewise, if you add a chunk component to an entity, ECS moves that entity to a different chunk because its archetype changes; the addition of the chunk component does not affect the remaining entities in the original chunk.

 If you use an entity in a chunk to change the value of a chunk component, it changes the value of the chunk component that is common to all the entities in that chunk.
-If you change the archetype of an entity so that it moves into a new chunk that has the same type of chunk component, then the existing value in the destination chunk is unaffected. **Note:** If the entity is moved to a newly created chunk, then ECS creates a new chunk component for that chunk and assigns its default value.
+If you change the archetype of an entity so that it moves into a new chunk that has the same type of chunk component, then the existing value in the destination chunk is unaffected.

+> [!NOTE]
+> If the entity is moved to a newly created chunk, then ECS creates a new chunk component for that chunk and assigns its default value.

 The main differences between working with chunk components and general-purpose components is that you use different functions to add, set, and remove them.